Andrew Mountbatten-Windsor: Promotion of Banque Havilland

-In November 2020 and following reviews of emails, internal documents, and unreported regulatory filings as well as interviews with 10 former bank insiders, Bloomberg Businessweek reported on Andrew using his royal cachet and role as trade envoy for helping David Rowland and his private bank, Banque Havilland, with securing deals with clients around the world.
-The Rowland family are among the investment advisers to Andrew, and he was present for the official opening ceremony of their bank in July 2009.
+In November 2020, following reviews of emails, internal documents, and unreported regulatory filings, as well as interviews with former bank insiders, Bloomberg Businessweek reported that Andrew had used his royal status and his role as trade envoy to assist David Rowland and his private bank, Banque Havilland, in securing clients around the world.
+The Rowland family were among Andrew's investment advisers, and he attended the bank's official opening ceremony in July 2009.
+In his email exchanges with Jeffrey Epstein in May 2010, Andrew described Rowland as his "trusted money man" although despite Andrew's encouragement for Epstein to invest in the Rowlands' venture he appeared to be reluctant.
 It has been alleged that Banque Havilland sought to service dictators and kleptocrats.

-In 2021 Bloomberg News reported that a firm connected to David Rowland had been paying off Andrew's debts.
-In November 2017 Andrew borrowed £250,000 from Banque Havilland, adding to an existing £1.25 million loan that had been "extended or increased 10 times" since 2015.
-Documents showed that while "credibility of the applicant" had been questioned, he was given the loan in an attempt to "further business potential with the Royal Family".
-11 days later and in December 2017, £1.5 million was transferred from an account at Albany Reserves, which was controlled by the Rowland family, to Andrew's account at Banque Havilland, paying off the loan that was due in March 2018.
+In 2021, Bloomberg News reported that a firm connected to Rowland had been paying off Andrew's debts.
+In November 2017, Andrew borrowed £250,000 from Banque Havilland, adding to an existing £1.25 million loan that had been "extended or increased 10 times" since 2015.
+Documents indicated that although the "credibility of the applicant" had been questioned, the loan was approved in an effort to "further business potential with the Royal Family".
+Eleven days later, in December 2017, £1.5 million was transferred from an account at Albany Reserves – controlled by the Rowland family – to Andrew's account at Banque Havilland, paying off the loan due in March 2018.

+In February 2026, The Daily Telegraph reported that, in February 2010, while serving as the UK's trade envoy, Andrew forwarded a confidential Treasury briefing on the Icelandic financial crisis to Jonathan Rowland, the chief executive of Banque Havilland.